momtr/Q-Learning/README.md

 # QLearning
-Implementation of a Q-Learning algorithm.
+Implementation of the Q-Learning algorithm.

 ## Todo
 - [x] QL - algorithm